Bagrat Galstanyan: Education

 On the recommendation of Karekin I in 1998, he was sent to England to study at the University of Leeds.
-He attended studies at the College of the Resurrection at Mirfield, at the same time assuming the position of visiting priest of Manchester’s Holy Trinity Armenian Church, until the year 2000.
-From 1996 to 2000 Bishop Bagrat was an active contributing member of the organizing Executive Committee of the celebrations for the 1700th.
+He attended studies at the College of the Resurrection at Mirfield, at the same time assuming the position of visiting priest of Manchester's Holy Trinity Armenian Church, until the year 2000.
+From 1996 to 2000 Bishop Bagrat was an active contributing member of the organizing Executive Committee of the celebrations for the 1,700th.
 Anniversary of the adoption of Christianity in Armenia.

-In November 2012 Bagrat Galstanyan completed his post-graduate studies at Concordia University and was awarded a Master of Arts Degree in Theological Studies.
-His area of study was, Theology and Bioethics, and his chosen thesis, The Health Care System in Armenia: The Historical, Social, and Theological Perspective: Past, Present, and Prospects.
+In November 2012, Bagrat Galstanyan completed his post-graduate studies at Concordia University and was awarded a Master of Arts Degree in Theological Studies.
+His area of study was, Theology and Bioethics, and his chosen thesis, "The Health Care System in Armenia: The Historical, Social, and Theological Perspective: Past, Present, and Prospects."

 Honors

-On January 6, 2013, in Montreal, QC, Galstanian was presented with the Diamond Jubilee Medal of Queen Elizabeth II.
+On 6 January 2013, in Montreal, Galstanyan was presented with the Diamond Jubilee Medal of Queen Elizabeth II.
 Alexandre Boulerice, Member of Parliament for the Rosemont, presented the medal on behalf of Thomas Mulcair, leader of the New Democratic Party of Canada and Member of Parliament for Outremont.